 Primary Contact Person

 Would you like to know more about studying French at WKU?
-Karin Egloff is the French Program Coordinator.
-Contact her for questions about placement, departmental exams, majoring or minoring, prestigious scholarships, and study abroad opportunities.
+Karin Egloff and Nathan Love are the French Program Coordinators.
+Contact either with questions about placement, departmental exams, majoring or minoring, prestigious scholarships, and study abroad opportunities.